 Social learning theory is the idea that people and other animals can learn from the example of others.
-This means that, when we can see what others around us do and we observe the consequences for those actions, we then expect that we will receive similar consequences if we imitate those actions.
+This means that, when we can see what others around us do and observe the consequences of those actions, we then expect that we will receive similar consequences if we imitate those actions.

 If you see someone get punished for something they did, you know not to do that, since you will expect the same punishment to come to you if you do.
 Conversely, if you see someone get rewarded for something, you will do that thing with the expectation of receiving the same reward.
 This allows you to learn what to do more quickly and effectively than you would through trial and error.

 Social learning theory is also referred to as “observational learning” and “social cognitive learning.”

 Training a Dog

 If you’ve ever tried to train a dog, you may have noticed that it’s easier when you already have other trained dogs around, because your new dog can copy what it sees the other dogs doing.
 This is observational learning.

 When you don’t have other dogs around, your dog will exhibit incremental learning, or trial and error learning.
 When you tell your dog to sit, it will not do anything.
 That seems to disappoint you and doesn’t earn it a reward, so the dog will try something else, such as sniffing the air or wagging its tail.
 The dog will continue to try doing things until it randomly sits down and suddenly receives praise and a treat.

 Incremental learning is rough because it’s very confusing for the dog.
 The dog may not even realize that sitting down was the reason it received the reward, and so it will have to randomly do that a few more times before it is able to correlate sitting down with getting a reward.
 And then, if you ask the dog to do a different trick – such as laying down – the dog will simply sit and expect a reward.
 When it doesn’t receive the reward, the confusion ensues again and the trial and error method restarts.